johnvoon/flask_react_redux_crud_app/README.md

 ## Overview

-A law firm website
+A concept law firm website I built from the back- to front-end to learn Flask and React.

 ## Instructions

 Login with username: "admin", password: "devpassword" for access to account with admin privileges.

 ## Features
-- Designed and developed with UX in mind
 - Mobile responsive
+- Custom content management system

+### Blog Posts Index Page
-- Blog index page with instantaneous filters (by keyword, practice area or author) and infinite scrolling
+- Instantaneous filters (by keyword, practice area or author)
-- General public user account allows scheduling appointments and commenting on posts
+- Infinite scrolling for loading more posts

+### Blog Post Page
+- Displays related posts
+- Displays comments and comment form

+### Admin Pages
+- Instantaneous keyword search filter
+- Column sort and CRUD functionality

+### Admin User Page
-- Individual client and staff accounts can only be created by a user with admin privileges
+- Individual client and staff user accounts can only be created by a user with admin privileges
-- Individual blog posts show list of related posts and comments
-- Admin pages with instantaneous keyword search filter, column sorting and full CRUD functionality
+- "Add User" and "Edit User" forms feature client- and server-side field validation, address autocomplete.
+- If added user role is "staff", "Add Staff" form will be automatically displayed.
+- If added user role is "client", "Add Client" form will be automatically displayed.
+- "Add Staff" form features client-side field validation, datepicker, image uploading, multiselect fields.
+- "Add Client" form features

+### Admin Posts Page
-- Forms feature client-side field validation, server-side async validation, image file uploading, address autocomplete and RichTextEditor input.
+- "Add Post" and "Edit Post" forms feature client- and server-side field validation, image file uploading and RichTextEditor input.
-- Forms prompt different information for adding different types of users, e.g. (staff, clients or public users)

 - Admin dashboard and pages are protected and require authentication and admin user privileges
 - Certain admin operations (e.g. POST, PUT, DELETE requests) additionally require a JWT (obtained client-side from admin pages).
 - On expiry of JWT, user is redirected back to JWT request page (inputted data is automatically saved)